lukkesreysandeur/tp/docs/UserGuide.md

 Lists staff members’ names and the name of the ward they are assigned to.

-**Warning: `WARD_NAME` is case-sensitive.** `block B ward 2` will refer to a different ward from `Block b Ward 2`

 **Format: `lsstf`**
-`WARD_NAME` can be specified to only list staff in the specified ward.
-This is an optional parameter.

 **Examples:**
-`lsstf` will list all staff assigned to each ward on the GUI.
+**`lsstf`** will list all staff assigned to each ward on the GUI.
 The lists will be grouped according to ward, and each staff can appear more than once if they are assigned to more than 1 ward.\

 [Go back to [Table of Contents](#table-of-contents)]